ceph/ceph/doc/releases/octopus.rst

   into the orchestration layer.
 For more information see :ref:`cephadm`.
 * Health alerts can now be muted, either temporarily or permanently.
-* A simple 'alerts' capability has been introduced to send email health alerts for clusters deployed without the benefit of an existing external monitoring infrastructure.
 * Health alerts are now raised for recent Ceph daemons crashes.
+* A simple 'alerts' module has been introduced to send email health alerts for clusters deployed without the benefit of an existing external monitoring infrastructure.
+* Packages are built for the following distributions:

+  - CentOS 8
+  - CentOS 7 (partial--see below)
+  - Ubuntu 18.04 (Bionic)
+  - :ref:`Container image <containers>` (based on CentOS 8)

+  Note that the dashboard, prometheus, and restful manager modules will not work on the CentOS 7 build due to Python 3 module dependencies that are missing in CentOS 7.

 Dashboard